 The University of Michigan was far from the only school in the US where American student groups actively supported DP students.
 Groups similar to the University of Michigan's Committee for Displaced Students formed at other colleges and universities around the country.
 This included schools like Mississippi State University, Dartmouth College in New Hampshire, Barnard College in New York, Bennington College in Vermont, and Centenary College in Louisiana.2

 Thanks to student-run groups, hundreds of college-aged DPs were able to pursue degrees at American institutions after immigrating to the United States.
-For many of them, this presented a crucial step in their journey of becoming Americans.3
+For many of them, this was an important step in their journey to become Americans.3